Searching for Dark Pions with the MoEDAL-MAPP Detector at the LHC: The Milli-Charged Scalar Model

 Upon constructing the Lagrangian, one might notice that the fields in Eq.~\eqref{eq:2.1.3} are even intrinsic parity because they contain an even number of Goldstone bosons only.
 We can see this if we assume that there are no external fields except for $\chi$ (``pure QCD case''), the two Lagrangians in the above equations are invariant under $\phi(x)\rightarrow-\phi(x)$.
 However, Eq.~\eqref{eq:2.1.6} fails to describe processes such as $K^+ K^- \rightarrow \pi^+ \pi^- \pi^0$, as well as the anomalous decay of $\pi^0 \rightarrow \gamma\gamma$ when coupled to electromagnetic fields.

 To form a term that explains the above processes, we look at the effective Wess--Zumino--Witten (WZW) action~\cite{WESS197195, WITTEN1983422}.
 This is motivated by the anomalous Ward identities~\cite{adler-1969, adler-berdeen, osti_4045871, bardeen-1969, Bell:1969ts}, which gives rise to a particular form of the variation of the generating functional~\cite{GASSER1984142, WESS197195}.
 Wess and Zumino have derived this consistency satisfied by the anomalous Ward identities, and they constructed a functional (the action).
 This interaction Lagrangian cannot be obtained from the chirally invariant Lagrangian.
 It has been modified by Witten to include the lowest-order equation of motion (EOM), the simplest term possible, which breaks the symmetry of having only an even number of Goldstone bosons~\cite{WITTEN1983422}.

 As mentioned before, inclusion of the WZW term is important, as it allows $3\rightarrow 2$ annihilation of DM particles in the early universe.
-If MoEDAL-MAPP can find such an annihilation process, this gives strong support for the existence of Dark Scalars.
+However, care must be taken as late time annihilation of dark pions into SM photons can cause observable distortions of the cosmic microwave background.
+In this work, we wish to provide a benchmark for the detectability of dark pion production via photon fusion at MoEDAL-MAPP.
+We therefore are interest in the range of parameters for which this can be done.
+These values, however, are far above reasonable cosmological thresholds.
+For this work, we further only consider contributions coming from a massless dark photon that kinetically mixes with the SM photon.
+Effectively we embed $U(1)_{D}$ in the unbroken subgroup $SU(3)_{\rm vector}$ of the global chiral symmetry.

-To leading order in the pion fields, we get the following Lagrangian:
+After field redefinitions, to leading order in the pion fields, we get the following Lagrangian:

 In the presence of external fields, and considering only coupling to the photon, $r_\mu = l_\mu = -e A_\mu Q$, Eq.~\eqref{eq:2.2.2.5} is simplified due to the terms involving three and four electromagnetic fields vanishing upon contracting with the Levi--Civita tensor $\epsilon^{\mu\nu\rho\sigma}$, and we obtain